pranav-codehub/Pranav-Guess/README.md

 # Pranav-Guess
+This is my small Project.
 Here the computer select any number between 1 and 100 then user has to guess the selected number.
 And then it display the attempts.

 import random

-number = random.randint(1, 100)
+number=random.randint(1, 100)
-attempts = 0
+attempt=0

-print("Guess a number between 1 and 100")
+print("Guess the number between 1 and 100")

 while True:
-    guess = int(input("Enter your guess: "))
+       guess=int(input("Enter your guess"))
-    attempts += 1
+       attempt+=1

        if guess < number:
-        print("Too low!")
+          print("To low")
        elif guess > number:
-        print("Too high!")
+            print("To high")
-    else:
+       else
-        print("Congratulations!
-You guessed the number.")
+            print(You guessed the number")
-        print("Attempts:", attempts)
+            print("Attempt: ", attempt)
             break